evm-golf/golf/README.md

 #### evmcode

-run the command below to test where `<challenge>` is the chosen challenge and `<code>` is the evm runtime bytecode (deployed bytecode). see the difference between runtime code and creation bytecode [here](https://medium.com/authereum/bytecode-and-init-code-and-runtime-code-oh-my-7bcd89065904)
+run the command below to test where `<challenge>` is the chosen challenge and `<code>` is the evm runtime bytecode (deployed bytecode) starts with `0x`. see the difference between runtime code and creation bytecode [here](https://medium.com/authereum/bytecode-and-init-code-and-runtime-code-oh-my-7bcd89065904)

 ```sh
 EVMCODE=<code> CHALLENGE=<challenge> npx hardhat run scripts/test.js